 - In a deep casserole dish place a thin layer of tomato sauce.
 Then make multiple layers of 1) eggplant, 2) tomato sauce 3) sprinkled Parmesan cheese, and 4) sprinkled mozzarella cheese, until all the eggplant is used.

-- Bake at 350°F for 30 minutes uncovered and 10 minutes covered with foil or casserole lid if available.
-Cool for 5-10 minutes, slice and serve hot.
+- Bake at 350 degrees for 30 minutes uncovered and 10 minutes covered with foil or casserole lid if available.
+Cool for 5 to 10 minutes, slice and serve hot.

 2011 Recipe – Donna Lemongello – The Conforti/Lemongello Family Recipe